 The tree, popular for its spectacular flowers and dark green foliage.
 It may be grown near the coast in places where winters are mild and water is not scarce.
 The bark is or has been used medicinally.

-Most members of the Alberta genus are found on Madagascar, just this one is South African (Van Wyk and Van Wyk, 1997; Coates Palgrave, 2002; Rhino Club Newsletter).
+Most members of the Alberta genus are found on Madagascar, only this species is South African (Coates Palgrave, 2002; Van Wyk and Van Wyk, 1997; Pooley, 1993; Rhino Club Newsletter; http://redlist.sanbi.org).